 About Sarah Gutowsky

-More than anything, Sarah loves to share her excitement with others and looks forward to exploring new places with new friends on each trip.
+At home in Halifax, Sarah spends far too much time spoiling her beloved dog, fawning over her gardens, and raising her Monarch butterflies.
+More than anything, Sarah loves to share her excitement for the Polar Regions with guests and she looks forward to exploring new places with new friends on each unique journey.